Berik Aitzhanov: Background

-Aitzhanov was born in Kzyl-Orda, and raised in Almaty.
+Aitzhanov was born in Kzyl-Orda, and raised in Alamin.
 His father is a police officer and mother is an educator in kindergarten.

 Career

 Aitzhanov's career began with theater roles.
 His debut role was a production of William Shakespeare's Hamlet, in which he played Laertes, the son of Polonius.
 Aitzhanov made his big screen breakthrough in 2005, when he took a part in Rymbek Alpiyev's Wolf Hour.
 Later in 2005, Aitzhanov starred in Zastava and Mahambet followed by Mustafa Shokai, which was filmed in Prague.
-In 2008, Aitzhanov starred in Brothers, a TV series created and directed by Akhan Satayev.
+In 2008, Aitzhanov starred in Brothers, a TV series created and directed by Akan Satayev.
 Aitzhanov continued his collaboration with Satayev in 2010 action-drama film The Liquidator, co-starring Vinnie Jones and Karlygash Muhammedzhanova.